spawnmarvel/quickguides/azure/README.md

 #### Create users and groups

+Things to know about user accounts

+* Cloud identity
+* * A user account with a cloud identity is defined only in Azure AD.

+* Directory-synchronized identity
+* * User accounts that have a directory-synchronized identity are defined in an on-premises Active Directory.
+A synchronization activity occurs via Azure AD Connect to bring these user accounts in to Azure.
+The source for these accounts is Windows Server Active Directory.

+* Guest user
+* * Guest user accounts are defined outside Azure.

+* Azure AD registered devices
+* * Definition	Registered to Azure AD without requiring organizational account to sign in to the device
+* * BYOD, bring your own device (laptop, phone)
+* * Device ownership	User or Organization

+* Azure AD joined devices
+* * Definition	Joined only to Azure AD requiring organizational account to sign in to the device
+* * All Windows 11 and Windows 10 devices except Home editions
+* * Device ownership	Organization

+* Hybrid Azure AD joined devices
+* * Definition	Joined to on-premises AD and Azure AD requiring organizational account to sign in to the device
+* * Operating Systems	Windows 11, Windows 10 or 8.1
+* * Windows Server 2008/R2, 2012/R2, 2016, 2019 and 2022
+* * Device ownership	Organization

 ##### MFA

 * The recommended way to enable and use Azure AD Multi-Factor Authentication is with Conditional Access policies.